mdxtoc/qtpi/docs/ownership.md

 # Static treatment of ownership of qbits -- Resource-checking a program

+*Oh hubris.
+I didn't read the Gay and Nagarajan paper properly (and I didn't read the right version).
+Much of this can be done with linear typing.
+And with the right language restrictions (see [the language description](./qtpi_description.html)) almost all of it can.
+So I'm switching to that treatment, and Real Soon Now most of this will be obsoleted.
+Sob.*

 My original inspiration was the ownership problem, triggered by a remark of Guillaume Poly's.
 He'd noticed that a treatment of qbit-ownership transfer between processes was impossible in Microsoft's Q#, which was all about efficient simulation of quantum computation.
 But quantum protocols are mostly about passing quantum bits between processes, and hardly do any quantum computation.

 A process calculus like CQP seemed like it might provide a solution to the ownership problem.
 Then I realised that the cloning problem is another side of the same coin, and therefore might also be treated at the same time.